Billy McMillon: Managing and coaching career

 On December 18, 2013, McMillon was named manager of the Portland Sea Dogs, the Red Sox' affiliate in the Double-A Eastern League and the team that he had played for (with the Marlins) in 1995.
 His managerial debut with the 2014 Sea Dogs produced a first-place finish in the Eastern League's Northern Division with an 88–54 record.
 McMillon was named the league's manager of the year.
-During the season, his club included top prospects such as Mookie Betts, Blake Swihart, Henry Owens, Deven Marrero, Brian Johnson, Eduardo Rodríguez and Travis Shaw; all but Rodríguez were promoted to higher levels by the time of the Eastern League playoffs, when Portland fell to the Binghamton Mets in the first round.
-McMillon was subsequently retained by the Sea Dogs as their manager for the 2015 season; the team finished with a 53–89 record.
+During the season, his club included top prospects such as Mookie Betts, Blake Swihart, Henry Owens, Deven Marrero, Brian Johnson, Eduardo Rodríguez, and Travis Shaw; all but Rodríguez were promoted to higher levels by the time of the Eastern League playoffs, when Portland fell to the Binghamton Mets in the first round.
+McMillon returned to manage the Sea Dogs in 2015; the team finished with a 53–89 record.

 McMillon spent 2016 to 2018 as the roving minor league outfield and base running coordinator in the Red Sox' farm system.

 In December 2018, McMillon returned to managing, becoming the 18th manager of the Pawtucket Red Sox in the team's Triple-A history, and 21st overall since the team was established as a Double-A franchise in 1970.
 The 2019 PawSox finished with a record of 59–81.
 McMillon returned as manager for 2020, but the minor league season was cancelled due to the COVID-19 pandemic.
 McMillon became the first manager of the Worcester Red Sox, which succeeded Pawtucket as Boston's Triple-A affiliate in 2021.
+He was replaced at the end of 2021 by Chad Tracy.

+From 2022 to 2024, he was the development coach for the Rochester Red Wings, the Triple-A affiliate of the Washington Nationals.
+On December 18, 2024, McMillon was named the manager of the Fredericksburg Nationals, the Class-A affiliate of the Nationals.

 Managerial record

 Personal life

-McMillon holds a bachelor's degree from Clemson and an MBA from the University of Phoenix.
-He and his wife and two children reside in Columbia, South Carolina.
+McMillon has a bachelor's degree from Clemson and an MBA from the University of Phoenix.
+While at Clemson, he was initiated in the Pi Alpha chapter of Alpha Phi Alpha fraternity.
+McMillon was elected into the Clemson University Athletic Hall of Fame in 2012.
+He, his wife, and two children reside in Columbia, South Carolina.